Particles in Ancient Greek Discourse

 3.2 Terminology, definition, and classification

 §6.
 The same three related issues recur in many studies of particles and discourse markers across languages: terminology, definition, and classification.
-They are inextricably linked, and will therefore be discussed together in this section.
+They are inextricably linked, and will therefore be discussed together in this section (terminology in §§7-10, definition and classification in §§11-15).
 Each of these issues has troubled scholars working in this field, regardless of the selected language.

 §7.
 First, how to call words that, rather than modifying propositional content, mainly have pragmatic functions?
 Many scholars point to this problem of terminology, noting that many different terms are used for roughly the same group of words in several languages.
 The term “discourse marker” is the most well-known and frequently used, but many other terms exist.
 The four most frequent terms are “discourse marker,” “pragmatic marker,” “discourse particle,” and “pragmatic particle.”
 The important terminological distinctions, then, are between “marker” and “particle,” and between “discourse” and “pragmatic.”